Sparse Randomized Approximation of Normal Cycles: Background

-The authors of \cite{NCpaper} approximate the inner product terms \cref{NCinnerprod} \textit{consistently}, in order to derive approximations for the normal cycles metric.
-Explicit closed form approximations of kernel metrics over normal cycles, are computed by \cite{NCpaper} for discrete surfaces in the case of $K_{s} = 1$.
-This is the content of the following theorem. \begin{thm}\cite{NCpaper} Let $\mathcal{T},\mathcal{T}'$ be two triangulated surfaces.
-The inner product between the associated discrete Normal Cycles can be computed as,
+For practical applications with discrete shapes, the inner-product in \cref{NCinnerprod} must be approximated; this is significantly trickier than for currents, as the normal cycle also involves integration over the `spherical' components of the normal bundle.
+For triangulated surfaces in the case of $K_{s} = 1$, this is the content of the following theorem from \cite{NCpaper}. \begin{thm} Let $\mathcal{T},\mathcal{T}'$ be two triangulated surfaces.
+The inner product between the associated discrete normal cycles can be computed in $W^{*}$ when $K_{s}=1$ as